How to Change a Tyre in 9 Simple Steps

 When changing a tyre, you should always set the emergency brake and if your car is an automatic, put the lever in “park”.
 This vital safety precaution will ensure the rear wheels don’t spin during the tyre swap.
 It would help if you also took preventative measures like blocking the tyres and changing the tyre on flat ground to keep the vehicle from rolling.

-• Never change the tyre on the side of the road unless absolutely necessary.
+- Never change the tyre on the side of the road unless absolutely necessary.

-The best thing to do in the event of a flat on the highway is to get off at the next edit or stay buckled in your car until help arrives if your vehicle is too disabled to move.
+The best thing to do in the event of a flat on the highway is to get off at the next edit or stay buckled in your car until help arrives if your vehicle is too disabled to move. - Never leave lug nuts too loose.

 You should follow the directions in your owner’s manual for how loose the lug nuts are.
 If you don’t tighten each bolt properly, you risk damaging the heel or the lug nuts themselves.
-You’ll most likely hear a strange road nose or experience “wobbling” in the event of loose lug nuts.
+You’ll most likely hear a strange road nose or experience “wobbling” in the event of loose lug nuts. - Never change a tyre on unstable ground.

 The reason is that while car jacks can temporarily lift the car, having the vehicle on three wheels leaves it in a precarious position.
-The jack could also slip from under the vehicle and injure you.
+The jack could also slip from under the vehicle and injure you. - Use incorrect jacking points.

-• If you’re unsure where the jacking points are, check your owner’s manual.
+Placing the jack in the incorrect position under your car and jacking it up can cause damage to your vehicle.
+If you use a jack on unstable ground and it gives way, you could cause damage to yourself and your passengers. - If you’re unsure where the jacking points are, check your owner’s manual.
 It will vary with the vehicle’s make and model, but generally, they’re just behind the front wheels and just in front of the rear wheels.
 These points are reinforced and made to hold the car’s weight on the jack.

-• Never crawl under the car while it’s on a jack.
+- Never crawl under the car while it’s on a jack.

 Under no circumstance is it a good idea to check out your vehicle’s undercarriage at this time.
 The car can, and often does, fall off the jack if it wasn’t placed perfectly.
 Crawling under the car can cause serious injury to yourself if the car topples.